Ty1776/reading-notes/201/class4notes.md

 ### Miscellaneous

 1. 2 benefits for pair programming are Learning from fellow students and Engaged collaboration.
 I know that I have a lot to learn.
-We are all at different skill levels and confidence levels and can learn a lot from eachother.
+We are all at different skill levels and confidence levels and can learn a lot from each other.
 Somebody else (paired programming partner) will probably have a different approach to a problem than I do.
 This is a great learning opportunity to see things from another perspective as well as to learn!
 There is typically more than one approach to writing code and solving a problem!

 ## Things I want to know more about